-6.2 Value of supply for goods under the Warehousing Scheme
+Value of supply for goods under the Warehousing Scheme

-If there is more than one supply (for imported goods) within a warehouse, then only the last supply is subject to GST.
-The intermediate supplies within the warehouse are disregarded for GST purposes.
-The last supply is subject to GST because it triggers the duty point.
+- 20. If there is more than one supply (for imported goods) within a warehouse, then only the last supply is subject to GST because it triggers the duty point, i.e. when the goods are released from Customs control or removed from warehouse.
+The intermediate supplies within the warehouse are disregarded for GST purposes. - 21.
+However, GST is payable on any supply made in a warehouse if the goods supplied are used for consumption in the warehouse. - 22.
 The value of the supply is treated as including any duties (whether customs duty or excise duty or both, if any).
 The tax on the supply must be paid at the duty point, together with the duty (if any).

 For further information, please refer to "GST Guide on Warehousing Scheme".

-7.0 Temporary Import
+TEMPORARY IMPORT

-Generally, goods imported temporarily are subject to GST.
-However, a relief may be given under Goods and Services Tax (Relief) Order 20XX on certain goods imported temporarily for certain purposes such as exhibition, propaganda, repairs etc.

-Goods that qualify as temporary imports may also be brought into under A.T.A.
-Carnet issued by the Chamber of Commerce of the respective country or the competent authority.
-Under this facility, GST and customs duties will not be collected.
+- 23. Generally, goods imported temporarily are subject to GST.
+However, a relief may be given under item XX of Goods and Services Tax (Relief) Order 20XX on certain goods imported temporarily for certain purposes such as exhibition, propaganda, repairs etc. - 24.
+Goods that qualify as temporary imports may also be imported under A.T.A.
+Carnet issued by the Chamber of Commerce of the respective country.
+Under this facility, GST as is given relief subject to condition as prescribed and customs duties will be exempted.

-Goods approved for temporary imports need to be exported within 3 months.
+25. Goods approved for temporary imports need to be exported within 3 months or such longer period as approved by the Director General.
 If the goods are not exported within the time limit, or sold in the domestic market, transferred or disposed off locally, GST and customs duty will be collected in full as the goods will no longer entitle for the relief.